EmeraldSnorlax/manjarno/src/routes/+page.svelte.md

 Surely, right?

+## Announcement

+Hi, I've made a somewhat large inaccuracy with regard to Manjaro's alleged financial issues.
+[You can read from Phil himself here](https://github.com/EmeraldSnorlax/manjarno/issues/32).
+He was not purchaser of the laptop, nor was he the one to finally approve the decision.

 ## Foreword

 It's impossible to not make mistakes, especially with software.
 While it's tempting to mock every single mistake, that isn't really the point of this page.